nf-core/tools/CONTRIBUTING.md

 If you are sure that these changes are correct, you can automatically update the snapshots form the PR by posting a comment with the magic words `@nf-core-bot regenerate snapshots`.

 > [!WARNING]
-> Please always check this report to make sure that the changes are expected.
+> Please always check the HTML report to make sure that the changes are expected.